Excluding Files From Local Tracking

 Problem Two: Loading the Environment

 The PR I submitted involved adding environment variable configuration for the full surface of the CLI, along with it, I added an Environments section to the .gitignore file.
-However, this second addition was quickly rejected for being unrelated to the PR, despite the fact that the PR was directly focused on environment variables 😕.
-To be honest, considering the project was a single-file CLI, adding an Environments section seemed like an obvious and unobtrusive improvement.
-Nevertheless, this motivated me to solve the problem locally.
+However, this second addition was quickly rejected for being unrelated to the PR 😕.
+Ultimately, this encouraged me to implement a local solution.

 Solution